Estimated reading time: 12 minutes

 At the end of the day, Monica, the most important thing you can do is to stay positive.

-I know budgeting can be tough when you begin, but it will get easier as you go along.
+I know budgeting can be tricky when you begin, but it will get easier as you go along.

 Plan for those unexpected expenses that pop up throughout the year by budgeting projected expenses into your budget.